Gabriel-Floricel/Pancake-Corner/README.md

 # Pancake-Corner

-Welcome to one of my first early projects using only HTML+CSS+Bootstrap 5
+Welcome to one of my early projects using only HTML+CSS+Bootstrap 5

 The project contains 5 HTML pages: Homepage, Login page, Register page, About page, Menu, and a mock cart icon.